Filed Date: Oct. 6, 1977

 Plaintiff Description:

-Citizens of the Borough of Millvale whose constitutional rights were violated by the Millvale Police Department.
+The Commonwealth of Pennsylvania and citizens of the Borough of Millvale whose constitutional rights were violated by a Millvale police officer.

 Filed Pro Se: No